 - Dog sleeping mat

 In addition to the essentials above, you should also bring the following items in case of emergencies:

-- A first-aid book for emergency dog treatments
+- A first-aid kit for emergency dog treatments

 - Contact information for the closest vet clinic

 - Tweezers and alcohol for emergency tick, thorn, or porcupine quill removal